AdguardTeam/AdguardKnowledgeBase/pages/05.android/06.solving-problems/09.adguard-on-xiaomi-devices/docs.en.md

 <img src="https://cloud.githubusercontent.com/assets/8577547/19343634/a8aadec4-913f-11e6-8a1b-2e440d0d8952.png" width="300">

-##2.
-The next thing to do to make AdGuard work properly is to setup Xiaomi's security settings.
+# The next thing to do to make AdGuard work properly is to setup Xiaomi's security settings.

 * _[Battery](#battery-setup)_
 * _[Permissons](#permissions-setup)_

-####Battery setup
+### Battery setup

 — Go to _"Battery"_